• Skip to primary navigation

 Requirements for Reporting Location

 Interestingly, hospitals are required to report the actual service location on their institutional claims4 and the phrase “location, location, location” has come to have even more significance following the passing of Section 603 of the Bipartisan Budget Act of 2015.
-This law created a “date line in the sand,” so to speak, by stipulating that any new off-campus outpatient hospital locations (off-campus is considered greater than 250 yards from the main hospital buildings) established5 after the Act’s implementation date are no longer paid under the outpatient hospital payment method.
+This law created a “date line in the sand,” so to speak, by stipulating that any new off-campus outpatient hospital locations (off-campus is considered greater than 250 yards from the main hospital buildings) establishedafter the Act’s implementation date are no longer paid under the outpatient hospital payment method.
 Instead, the new off-campus outpatient hospital locations are subject to a different payment method that equates to a 60% payment reduction.6

 Needless to say, hospitals want to keep their services either on-campus or in older, off-campus locations that are grandfathered under this law and continue to be paid at 100% of the outpatient hospital payment rates.
 This means many hospitals have and will continue to evaluate where services are located and whether a location change could help preserve or improve payment.